aunnuhcodes/aunnuhcodes/README.md

 - 👋 Hi, I’m @annaalouise
-- 👀 I’m interested in machine learning, big data, horseback-riding and reading.
+- 👀 I’m interested in machine learning, AI, video games, programming, data analysis and illustration
-- 🌱 I’m currently learning PostgreSQL and Python for data analyzing.
+- 🌱 I’m currently learning MongoDB and React!
 - 💞️ I’m looking to collaborate on anything!
-I'm open to everything.
+I'm open to any ideas.
 - 📫 How to reach me -> @aunnuh on twitter

 <!---